Jacob van Heemskerck-class frigate: Design

 In the early 1970s, the Koninklijke Marine (Royal Netherlands Navy) developed what became known as the 'Standard' frigate, with anti-submarine and anti-aircraft versions using common hull designs and machinery and as far as practicable, common electronics and sensors.
 It was planned to order 12 anti-submarine variants (the Kortenaer class), enough to equip two task groups (each led by a Tromp-class guided-missile frigate) to operate in the Atlantic, while a single anti-aircraft version would act as flagship for a third task group, consisting of the older Van Speijk-class frigates to operate in the English Channel and North Sea.
 In 1981, however, two Kortenaers were sold to Greece while building, and it was decided to build two anti-aircraft versions of the 'Standard' class (the 'L' class) as replacements, with the planned thirteenth 'Standard'-class frigate being abandoned.

 The design's flush-decked hull, with an overall length of 130.20 m, a beam of 14.40 m and draught of 4.23 m, is the same as used in the Kortenaers, as was the Combined gas and gas (COGAG) machinery, with two Rolls-Royce Tyne RM-1C cruise engines (4900 shp) and two Rolls-Royce Olympus TM-3 boost engines (25800 shp) drive the ship to a speed of 30 kn.

 A Mk 13 missile launcher for the American Standard SM-1 medium-range surface-to-air missile (SAM) (with a 40-missile magazine) replaced the helicopter hangar and deck of the Kortenaers.
 This was supplemented by an eight round Mk 29 NATO Sea Sparrow short range SAM launcher forward, with 24 missiles carried.
 A Goalkeeper close-in weapon system was mounted aft, while the forward-mounted OTO Melara 76 mm gun of the Kortenaers was omitted.
 Launchers for eight Harpoon anti-ship missiles were positioned amidships, while anti-submarine armament consisted of four tubes for Mark 46 torpedoes.

 As built, the ships were fitted with a Signaal LW-08 long-range air search radar, a DA-05 target tracking radar.
 Two STIR-240 director radars provided guidance for the Standard missiles, while a STIR-180 radar directed the Sea Sparrow missiles.
 A PHS-36 hull sonar was also fitted.
 In the nineties the DA-05 radar was replaced by the new SMART tracking radar.

+Service history

+In 2018 the Chilean navy was looking at options to either replace the Jacob van Heemskerck-class frigates or modernize them.
+At the end of 2019 they were both taken out of service.
+They were replaced with two Adelaide-class frigates purchased from Australia.